boazbk/tcs/lec_06_loops.md

 To make sure there is no confusion, we will use the convention that plain variables (which we will also refer to as _scalar_ variables) are written with all lower case, and _array variables_ begin with an upper case letter.
 Moreover, it turns out that we can ensure without loss of generality that arrays are always indexed by the variable `i`.
 (That is, if `Foo` is an array, then whenever `Foo` is referred to in the program, it is always in the form `Foo[i]` and never as `Foo[17]`, `Foo[159]` or any other constant numerical index.)
-Hence all the variable identifiers in "well formed" NAND++ programs will either have the form `foo_123` (a sequence of lower case letters, underscores, and numbers, with no brackets or upper case letters) or the form `Bar[i]` (an identifier starting with an upper case letter, and ending with `[i]`).
+Hence all the variable identifiers in "well formed" NAND-TM programs will either have the form `foo_123` (a sequence of lower case letters, underscores, and numbers, with no brackets or upper case letters) or the form `Bar[i]` (an identifier starting with an upper case letter, and ending with `[i]`).
 See  [wellformedlem](){.ref} for a more formal treatment of the notion of "well formed programs".